-Pregnant women have to be especially careful, since they are more susceptible to gum issues while they are carrying their baby due to hormones.
+Pregnant women have to be especially careful since they are more susceptible to gum issues while they are carrying their babies due to hormones.
 If not kept in check, this could even cause complications pre-birth and can even result in the baby being low in weight when born or being premature.

 Having a compromised immune system, like those who have HIV, can be very susceptible to other infections because there are lesions in their mouth that can then transmit bacteria.
 Diabetes can also weaken the immune system.
 Other problems that can arise include Alzheimer’s.
 Arthritis and certain cancers are also a possibility.